-The parcels of land shown as LGS3 and LGS5 on the Policies Map are designated as Local Green Spaces to be protected from development.
-Development that would detract from their openness or special character will not be supported unless it can demonstrate that the benefits of the scheme would outweigh the harm to the Local Green Spaces.
-Further sites will be considered for protection under this policy following the completion of the Bromsgrove District Plan Review.
+Development that would detract from the openness or special character of a Local Green Space will not be supported unless a proposal can demonstrate that the contribution of the scheme would outweigh the harm to the Local Green Space.

-ENV5.
+- ENV5.
 Existing areas of formal open space, sports and recreational land include:

-A. Braces Lane Recreational Grounds;
+- A. Braces Lane Recreational Grounds;

 - B. Lingfield Walk play and recreational area;

 - C. The Catshill Meadow;

 - D. First and Middle School Playing Fields;

 - E. Milton Road Playground/sports field.